Church of Saint Lazarus, Larnaca: History and architecture

-Tradition says that the place of Lazarus' tomb was lost during the period of Arab rule beginning in 649.
+Tradition says that the place of Lazarus's tomb was lost during the period of Arab rule beginning in 649.
 In 890, a tomb was found in Larnaca bearing the inscription "Lazarus, four days dead, friend of Christ".
-Emperor Leo VI of Byzantium had Lazarus' remains transferred to Constantinople in 898.
-The transferred relics were later looted by the Fourth Crusade in the early 13th century and were brought to Marseille but subsequently lost.
+Emperor Leo VI of the Byzantine Empire had Lazarus's remains transferred to Constantinople in 898.
+The transferred relics were later looted by the Fourth Crusade in the early 13th century and were brought to Marseille and subsequently lost.

 In recompense to Larnaca for the translation, Emperor Leo had the Church of St. Lazarus erected over Lazarus' tomb in the late 9th to early 10th centuries.

 The church is an elongated building measuring 31.5 x 14.5 m with a tripartite sanctuary, semicircular apses internally and three-sided externally, and a five-sided apse in the center.
 The interior structure of the church is divided into three aisles with bulky double pillars and arched openings going through them.
 These pillars bear the weight of the domes thus forming the central aisle while the north and south aisles bear a semi-cylindrical roof, intersected by cross-vaults.
-The stonework of the church consists mainly of square limestone blocks about a meter in thickness.
+The stonework of the church consists mainly of square limestone blocks about 1 m in thickness.
 The church has an open porch, from which steps descend into the church.

 Under Frankish and Venetian rule (the 13th to 16th centuries), the church became Roman Catholic.
 A stone-covered portico (stoa) of Gothic style was added on its south side during this time.